calebneuf/codestitch-helper/README.md

 ## Planned Featured

 - [ ] Add project helper window to catch common mistakes or improvements with project
+- [X] Show stitch ID in styling and HTML navigator
+- [ ] Reorder style file to match HTML file
+- [ ] Button to open browser to CodeStitch stitch
+- [ ] Button to optimize linking stylesheet
+- [ ] Purge styles when HTML is modified, e.g. removing a button
+- [ ] Astro support
 - [X] Add a button to quickly jump to css file / line of a stitch

 ## License